The Department of Anthropology at Colorado State University

 • Ethical Conduct of Research

-Methods Course – one course that is relevant to the student’s research (3-4 credits)
+Methods Courses – one course that is relevant to the student’s research (3-4 credits)

 • If an outside course: one additional regular, graduate-level ANTH course